 Matija plays Mapex drums and Anatolian cymbals exclusively.

 Consecration were formed in 2000 in Belgrade, Serbia.
-Over the years the line-up has frequently been in a state of change, before finally stabilizing in form of a powerful trio.
+Over the years, the line-up has frequently been in a state of flux, before finally stabilizing in the form of a powerful trio.
 Consecration's music is a matter of constant evolution.